ccswbs/UoGd7-Training/Workshops/ContentCreatorsAgendaSimplified.md

 1. How to Perform administration tasks.
 2. How to Login/logout.
 2. How to find and filter content.
-3. A Basic Page.
-4. How to create a FAQ.
+3. Creating a Basic Page and going through the steps of our current WYSIWYG editor.
+4. Adding Event content.
+5. Adding News Articles.
+6. Banners.

 ### How to Perform Administration and Content Tasks
 To add any type of pre-defined content, the methods are the same.
 When Logged in as a Site Manager or Content Creator the first bar at the top of the page is called the **Administration Menu Bar** and it allows users with the correct permissions to add/view/delete/edit content as well as other administration specific tasks.